tomato-300yen/slides/lab/pba-11.md

 # What you will learn in this section

 1. Internals of `libdft`
-   a.
-How `libdft` works
+   a. how `libdft` works
-   b.
-Data structure of `libdft`
+   b. data structure of `libdft`

 1. How to build a DTA tools with `libdft`
-   a. prevents remoto control-hijacking attacks
+   a. a tool that prevents remoto control-hijacking attacks
-   b. automatically detects information leaks
+   b. a tool that automatically detects information leaks

 ---